lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

  * Cross-platform and cross-device input system

 ## Why
- * Because it's a tricky system to make and just about every game needs it
+ * Because it's a tricky system to make and every game needs one

 ## Features
  * IoC, ES integrated (In progress)